mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 Δ_v(\text{zip}, \{\text{income, race}\})=v_f(\{\text{income, race, zip}\}) - v_f(\{\text{income, race}\})
 $$

-This is how a prediction breaks down for one observation, using an application with average income, low race values and a high prediction of acceptance.
+This is how a prediction breaks down for one observation, using an applicant - we'll call him Erick - with average income, low race values and a high prediction of acceptance.

 Income: 0.9571218
 Race: -4.655322